TechDudie/TechnoSMP/README.md

 # TechnoSMP

 Files for TechnoSMP.
-TechnoDOt is awesome.
+TechnoDot is awesome.